Le Chiffre: 2006 film biography

 The failure of his airline scheme causes Le Chiffre to lose over $100 million.
 He sets up and enters a high-stakes Texas hold 'em tournament at Casino Royale in Montenegro in an attempt to recoup his losses before his clients find out that their money has been misappropriated and seek revenge against him.
 Bond is sent to make sure that Le Chiffre does not win back the money, hoping to force him to turn to MI6 for asylum in exchange for information on his creditors and employers.
-An accountant from HM Treasury, Vesper Lynd, is sent to accompany Bond to make sure the money is used properly.
+An accountant from HM Treasury, Vesper Lynd (Eva Green), is sent to accompany Bond to make sure the money is used properly.

-During the tournament, an irate Obanno and his lieutenant break into Le Chiffre's hotel room, restrain his girlfriend Valenka, and strangle him with a cord.
+During the tournament, Obanno and his lieutenant (Michael Offei) break into Le Chiffre's hotel room, restrain his girlfriend Valenka (Ivana Miličević), and garrotte him with a cord.
 Le Chiffre asks for, and is granted one last chance to win their money back.
-He offers not one word of objection to Obanno's feigned amputation of Valenka's arm, leading the ruthless warlord to advise her to find a new partner.
-As Obanno leaves the room, his bodyguard spots Bond and Vesper in the hallway, and hears Valenka's cries coming from Bond's earpiece.
-Bond kills the bodyguard by throwing him over a railing, then chokes Obanno to death with Vesper's assistance after relieving Obanno of his machete.
-Rene Mathis arranges the blame to be placed on Le Chiffre's bodyguard Leo by planting the bodies in the trunk of Leo's car.
+After Bond kills Obanno and his bodyguards, French intelligence agent René Mathis (Giancarlo Giannini) arranges the blame to be placed on Le Chiffre's bodyguard Leo (Emmanuel Avena) by planting the bodies in the trunk of Leo's car.

 On the second day of the tournament, Le Chiffre initially outwits and bankrupts Bond, who cannot get additional funding approved by Vesper.
-However, Felix Leiter, a Central Intelligence Agency agent sent to participate in the game, also in hopes of bankrupting Le Chiffre, agrees to bankroll Bond, on the condition that CIA is allowed to take Le Chiffre in afterwards.
-Desperate, Le Chiffre has Valenka spike Bond's drink.
+However, Felix Leiter (Jeffrey Wright), a CIA agent sent to participate in the game, also in hopes of bankrupting Le Chiffre, agrees to bankroll Bond, on the condition that CIA is allowed to take Le Chiffre in afterwards.
+Desperate, Le Chiffre has Valenka spike Bond's drink with digitalis.
 Bond almost dies, but, thanks to an antitoxin kit in his car, a defibrillator, and Vesper's timely assistance, he is revived at the last moment and returns to the game.
-During the final round, Le Chiffre's full house bests the hands of the two players preceding him, but loses to Bond's straight flush.
+During the final round, Le Chiffre's full house bests the hands of Infante (Ade) and Fukutu (Tom So), the two players preceding him, but loses to Bond's straight flush.